Bow Wow Wow: RCA Records & See Jungle! See Jungle! Go Join Your Gang, Yeah! City All Over, Go Ape Crazy

 In 1981, after splitting from EMI, Bow Wow Wow signed with A&R head Bill Kimber at the U.K. division of RCA Records.
-In October of that year, their first full-length album was released: See Jungle!
+Their first full-length album was released in October of that year: See Jungle!
 See Jungle!
 Go Join Your Gang Yeah, City All Over!
 Go Ape Crazy!
-The cover photograph (by Andy Earl) depicted the band recreating Édouard Manet’s Le Déjeuner sur l’herbe with a then 14-year-old Lwin posing nude, with her side turned toward the camera and arm and leg positioned to hide explicit content.
-The cover caused outrage and Lwin was almost made to quit the band due to the controversy.
+The cover photograph (by Andy Earl) depicted the band recreating Édouard Manet's Le Déjeuner sur l'herbe with a then 14-year-old Lwin posing nude, with her side turned toward the camera and arm and leg positioned to hide explicit content.
+The cover caused outrage, and Lwin was almost made to quit the band due to the controversy.
 Lwin's mother alleged exploitation of a minor for immoral purposes and instigated a Scotland Yard investigation.
 As a result, the band was forbidden to leave the UK until McLaren promised not to promote Annabella as a "sex kitten".
 Regardless, the photo appeared a second time on the cover of the band's follow-up EP The Last of the Mohicans.

 From See Jungle!
 See Jungle!
 Go Join Your Gang, Yeah, City All Over!
 Go Ape Crazy!, Bow Wow Wow scored its first UK top 10 hit with "Go Wild in the Country" in early 1982.
-The single featured a third appearance of the band's take on Manet's Le Déjeuner sur l’herbe on the sleeve.
-Around the same time, Bow Wow Wow toured the US, opening for The Pretenders and The Police.
-The band were set to tour Europe, opening for Queen (who were supporting their dance-oriented Hot Space album), but they were poorly received by Queen's fans and were dropped from the tour before the dates were completed.
+The single featured a third appearance of the band's take on Manet's Le Déjeuner sur l'herbe on the sleeve.
+Around the same time, Bow Wow Wow toured the US, opening for the Pretenders and the Police.
+The band was set to tour Europe, opening for Queen (who were supporting their dance-oriented Hot Space album), but they were poorly received by Queen's fans and were dropped from the tour before the dates were completed.
 In May, they toured Japan, supporting Madness.

 The Last of the Mohicans

 In May 1982, RCA Records released the four-track The Last of the Mohicans, produced by Kenny Laguna and containing their biggest hit single, "I Want Candy".
 The remake of the 1965 hit by the Strangeloves was featured in an early music video on MTV.
 The single reached No. 9 on the UK Singles Chart in June 1982.
 The EP also included a remixed version of "Louis Quatorze", which first appeared on Your Cassette Pet.
 The Last of the Mohicans peaked at No. 67 on the US Billboard 200, their highest entry on the chart.

-Laguna also produced Bow Wow Wow's follow up single, "Baby, Oh No", the first single from Bow Wow Wow to chart in America (No. 103),but not in the UK.
+Laguna also produced Bow Wow Wow's follow-up single, "Baby, Oh No", the first single from Bow Wow Wow to chart in America (No. 103).
 The lyrics to the song were later reworked for advertising use by the Japanese cosmetic brand Perky Jean by Shiseido.